7 participants maximum

 Leave the US on the airline of your choice to Paris (airfare not included).

-LAND in Marseille-Marignane-Airport OR arrive at the Avignon-Train-Station where we will pick you-up and drive you to the villa.
+LAND in Marseille-Marignane-Airport OR arrive at the Avignon-Train-Station where we will pick you-up and drive you to the hotel, in the Center of Avignon, capital of Provence.

 Every day we will go in one direction and absorb the sites.